 Questions and answers on our patented Transense Torque and Temperature sensors

-The actual SAW torque sensor package is approximately 8 x 6mm by 2mm thickness.
+The actual SAW torque sensor package is approximately 8x6mm with a 2mm thickness.

 Our standard operating temperature range for the torque and temperature sensor is from -40⁰C to 125⁰C.
 In some applications extending the upper limit to 150⁰C may be possible.